-The values of $u_0$, $u_\|$ and $u_\perp$ obtained from the fit with $1\sigma$ errors are listed in Table~\ref{Table-II}.
-The large discrepancies observed cannot be solely due to non-factorizable charm loop corrections and may be additional evidence of physics beyond the SM.
+The values of $u_0$, $u_\|$ and $u_\perp$ obtained from the fit with $\pm 1\sigma$ errors are listed in Table~\ref{Table-II}.
+We note that $u_\lambda$'s receive problematic resonance contribution coming from $\widetilde{C}_9^{\sss\lambda}$.
+To address this issue we have introduced more sytematics in measured observable than the one arising only from bin average effect.
+We have checked our analysis by doubling the systematics of the observables given in Table.~\ref{sys-Table} of Appendix.~\ref{sec:App2} for the $q^2$ range $11\le q^2\le 12.5 ~\gev^2$ and $15\le q^2\le 17 ~\gev^2$ and our results are stable with it.
+The actual significance of the deviations observed here can be obtained with the detailed study of resonance systematics which is a subject of an independent paper.
+However the significance level is evaluated by conservatively adding systematics varying between 10\% -- 100\% in the observables.
+The large discrepancies observed are equally hard to explain solely due to non-factorizable charm loop corrections and may be additional evidence of physics beyond the SM.